KViolinov/Study_Buddy_Hackathon_2025_June/README.md

-##Study Buddy App

-📚 Study Buddy is an AI-powered learning assistant that transforms any text into personalized study materials like summaries, flashcards, and quizzes.
-Designed to boost comprehension and retention, it simplifies studying and helps students prepare more effectively in less time.
+# 📚 Study Buddy

+**Study Buddy** is an AI-powered learning assistant that transforms any text into personalized study materials such as **summaries**, **flashcards**, and **quizzes**.
+Designed to boost comprehension and retention, Study Buddy helps students study smarter—not harder.

+---

-🎯 Goals
+## 🎯 Goals

+- **Efficient Learning**
-Efficient Learning – Instantly generate summaries, flashcards, or quizzes from any text.
+  Instantly generate summaries, flashcards, or quizzes from any text to save time and focus on what matters most.

+- **User-Friendly Interface**
-User-Friendly Interface – Intuitive design for quick and easy access on any device.
+  A clean and intuitive design optimized for quick and easy access on any device—desktop, tablet, or mobile.

+- **Personalized Study Tools**
-Personalized Study Tools – Adaptive content tailored to the user’s focus and needs.
+  Adaptive content tailored to the user's focus, subject, and goals.

+---

-🔥 Conclusion
+## 🔥 Conclusion

-Study Buddy redefines the way students study by turning passive reading into active learning.
-With intelligent text processing and versatile outputs, it enhances understanding, saves time, and keeps learners engaged.
-Future updates will include collaborative features, performance tracking, and deeper AI personalization.
+**Study Buddy** redefines how students study by transforming passive reading into **active learning**.
+With intelligent text processing and versatile outputs, it enhances understanding, boosts retention, and keeps learners engaged.

+🌟 *Coming Soon*:
+- Collaborative study features
+- AI-based performance tracking
+- Deeper content personalization and learning suggestions

+---

-🏷️ License
+## 🏷️ License

 © 2025 Study Buddy.
 All rights reserved.
+This project is licensed under a proprietary license.
+For personal or educational use only.
+Contact us for commercial or extended use.

+---